Back to jobs

 You will support the full lifecycle of provider enrollment, helping ensure accurate provider data and regulatory compliance.
 Duties include:

-• Determine acceptability of applications for provider enrollment (initial, re-enrollment, reactivation, or information updates).
+• Review and validate provider enrollment applications (initial, re-enrollment, reactivation, or updates)

 In this role, you will gain exposure to: